 U.S. Department of Transportation CMIP Climate Data Processing Tool

 The U.S. Department of Transportation's Coupled Model Intercomparison Project (CMIP) Climate Data Processing Tool provides readily available downscaled climate data in a format that is relevant and useful for transportation planners at a local level.
-The tool, which is in Excel format, processes raw climate model output to produce projections that are meaningful for transportation planners to consider design or operational changes needed to create transportation infrastructure and services that are more resilient in light of climate change.
+The tool, which is in Excel format, processes raw climate model output to produce projections that are meaningful for transportation planners to consider design or operational changes needed to create transportation infrastructure and services that are more resilient to climate change impacts.
 For example, the tool can identify projected changes in the frequency and severity of extreme heat days and precipitation events at mid-century and 2100 for a given geographic location.

 Proper use of the tool requires transportation practitioners to complete three broad steps: